baxter07/django-ajax-views/docs/modules/client_api.rst

     .. function:: requestView(viewName='', urlKwargs={}, jsonData={}, pageLoad=False, animate=True)

-        AJAX request to update the current view. ``urlKwargs`` are the parameters sent to the server through the URL string. ``jsonData`` are the keyword arguments sent to the server as hidden parameters.
+        AJAX request to update the current view. ``urlKwargs`` are the parameters used to parse the URL string using `django-js-reverse`_.
+The ``jsonData`` dictionary is the value assigned to ``json_cfg`` keyword argument in the query string.
+It's value is stringifed so you can pass nested data structures in the request.

         If the view class has :func:`getUrlKwargs` and/or :func:`getJsonData` functions, the parameters they return (as dictionaries) will also be sent to the server.
 The function arguments will override keyword arguments